Master of Science in Accounting

 Abed Al-Nasser Abdallah has worked at the University of Bath School of Management, UK, and taught in Executive MBA programs in the UK, Greece and Oman.
 He has been published in journals such as the Journal of Financial Research, Quarterly Review of Economics and Finance, Management Accounting Quarterly Journal and the Review of Accounting and Finance Journal.
 His research interests include international listing of shares, information disclosure, corporate governance, earnings management, mergers and acquisitions, auditor independence, risk disclosure, Islamic versus conventional banks, analyst following and management accounting.

-Doctorate in Business Administration, Mississippi State University, USA
+DBA, Mississippi State University, USA

 PhD in Accounting, University of Texas at Dallas, USA